haoruilee/M5Stack_Healthy_code_tracer/README.md

 :milky_way: Use M5GO to track healthy code/position/RFID.

 # Requirements
-M5 Core
-ESP32 Camera
+- M5GO
+- M5Camera
+- RFID
+- GPS
-Micropython
+- Micropython

 # How to use
-You can find some samll and sample code in 'samples'
+- You can find some samll and sample code in 'samples'
+- You can run the .py in UIflow-MIcropython
 # Contributers
 [@HibaraAI](https://github.com/DaiyangLuan)